Get Adobe Flash player

 » To Top «

 My decision was further reinforced on my last trip to the UK in September 2009.
 I was privy to visit a lot of the fields were some of the breeders and dealers kept their horses in conjunction with others they breed.
-Many of those others are just that...."Stocky little horses, big bodied, and standing four square on short, powerful legs", but they are definitely lacking in the traits that we drool over in a true Gypsy Vanner.
+Many of those others are just that...."Stocky little horses, big bodied, and standing four square on short, powerful legs", but they are definitely lacking in the traits that we endeavour to breed in a true Gypsy Vanner.
 However, they are all bred by the gypsies so again, technically they can be called gypsy cobs regardless of what they look like.
 So this is where the confusion comes in and how does one differentiate between the many different types of cobby horses bred by the Gypsies.

 » To Top «